aurovrata/post-my-contact-form-7/README.txt

   echo 'form submission saved to post:'.$post_id;
 }`

-= How do I map a form to a post? =
+= 2. map a form to a post? =

 In the Contact Form 7 table list you will notice a new column has been added which allows you to create a new custom post mapping.
 This will take you to a new screen where you will see your existing fields listed in select dropdowns.
 Map your form fields to either a default field (eg title, content, excerpt, or author), or create a custom (meta) field, or even create a new taxonomy for your post.
 Once you have mapped your form you can save it as a draft or publish it.
 Once published you cannot edit the mapping anymore, so be warned.
 As of version 1.2.0 you will have to delete the whole form and start again to remap it.
 Subsequent versions may introduce a 'delete' button.

-= How do I edit an existing mapping ? =
+= 3.
+I made a mistake in my form mapping, how do I correct it once it is created? =

-Existing 'published' mappings cannot be edited, you can only add new fields to them.
+as of v2.0.0 you can now quick-edit (inline edit) your form in the forms table listing and reset your form mapping to `draft` mode which will allow you to make changes.
+Unless you have a fair understanding of WordPress posts and meta-fields structures and how these are saved in the database, I highly recommend that you delete any existing posts that may have been saved from form submissions that used the previous mappings.
+Failing to do this without a proper understanding of the changes you are making to an existing mapping with previously saved post submissions could lead to difficult errors to debug and fix once you start creating post submissions that have a different mapping.
+Consider yourself warned!

-= How do remove a mapping? =
+= 4.
+How do remove a mapping? =
 At this point it is not possible, you can either delete the form and start again, or if you can search your cf7 form ID's in the `wp_post_meta` table and edit the meta field '_cf7_2_post-map' to 'draft'.

-= How do I map a field to a taxonomy ? =
+= 5.
+How do I map a field to a taxonomy ? =

 You create a new taxonomy and map your field to it.
 Note however that only select/checkbox/radio type of fields can be mapped to taxonomies.
 Once mapped and published you will see your taxonomy appear in your custom post menu.
 You can add terms to your taxonomy and these will be made pre-filled into your mapped field.
 Users can select a term and when the form is submitted, the post will be created with those terms assigned to it.

-= How do I create non-hierarchical taxonomies ? =
+= 6.
+How do I create non-hierarchical taxonomies ? =

 You need to use a special filter for this, 'cf7_2_post_filter_taxonomy_registration-{$taxonomy_slug}', see the [Filter & Actions](https://wordpress.org/plugins/post-my-contact-form-7/other_notes/) section for more details.

-= Why filter the taxonomy mapping ? =
+= 7.
+Why filter the taxonomy mapping ? =
 You may have noticed that in addition to mapping a post field or taxonomy to one of your form fields, you can also use a filter to hook your own custom values.
 In the case of taxonomies, you can actually map a form submission to a specific set of terms depending on the submission of other fields.

-= How do I allow my form users to create a new term for a taxonomy? = This is a little more complex.
+= 8.
+How do I allow my form users to create a new term for a taxonomy? = This is a little more complex.
 You will need to create an input field in your form in which users can submit a new term.
 You will then need to hook the action `cf7_2_post_form_mapped_to_{$post_type}` which is fired right at the end of the saving process.
 The hook parses the newly created `$post_ID` as well as the submitted `$cf7_form_data` form data array.
 You can then check if your user has submitted a new value and [include it in taxonomy](https://codex.wordpress.org/Function_Reference/wp_insert_term) and [assign the new term to the post](https://codex.wordpress.org/Function_Reference/wp_set_object_terms).

-= How can I pre-fill a form from a WordPress page template that contains a CF7 form ? =
+= 9.
+How can I pre-fill a form from a WordPress page template that contains a CF7 form ? =

 This can be done using the `cf7_2_post_form_values` filter (see [Filter & Actions](https://wordpress.org/plugins/post-my-contact-form-7/other_notes/) for more details).
 You will need to create an [anonymous function](http://php.net/manual/en/functions.anonymous.php) on this filter and pass the CF7 id form your shortcode which you can automatically scan for form your page content.
 In the example below I assume that the page contains the default 'Contact Me' CF7 form which I want to pre-fill if a user is logged in,